cysouw/diathesis/text/c03_summaryDia.md

 ### *Normpassiv* (*gehören+Partizip*) {#sec:summary-normpassiv}

 The ~~Normpassiv~~ (full discussion in [@sec:participles-gehoren-anticausative]) consists of the light verb *gehören* with a participle.
 It is only attested with verbs with accusative objects, like *bestrafen* 'to punish' [@next].
 The diathesis expresses that the main verb ought to be applied to the object.
-The original subject an optionally be retained as a prepositional phrase.
+The original subject can optionally be retained as a prepositional phrase.

 ::: ex
 a.
 Der Schiedsrichter bestraft den Spieler.